caporalCoder/caporalCoder/README.md

 # Hi there 👋, I'm Foromo Daniel Soromou

 ⚡ **Engineer at heart.
 Hacker by spirit.
 Dreamer of futures.**
-I build software that touches **millions of people every day** — from the platforms almost every adult on Earth uses,
+I build software that touches **billions of people every day** — from the platforms almost every adult on Earth uses,
 to contributing to **Nobel Prize–recognized breakthroughs in AI and science**.